dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 Standard check-off:
    - When you type `make` in `code/step3` the test passes.
-   - Extension: redo all the steps in a different programming language.

-Hard check-off:
+Hard check-off (if you're exceptionally ambitious):

   - Do not use our code at all but write everything on your own from the paper.
-This will maximize difficulty, but also understanding Just make sure it passes our `make check` in `step3`.
+This will maximize difficulty, but also understanding Just make sure you name things so that they pass our `make check` in `step3`.

     NOTE: in general for any lab you can always ignore our code and just implement your own from scratch as long as the provided tests pass.
+    This will count as an extension (either major or minor depending on the lab).

+Extensions:
+  - Redo everything in a different language (e.g., rust).
+  - Inject attacks into a binary program rather than source code.
+  - Attack a different program (this could be a minor or major extension depending.)

 -------------------------------------------------------------------
 ### Intuition: self-replicating attack injection